10 Podcasts for Women Worth Adding to Your Playlist

 Field Guide to Eating in Canada

 Canadian cuisine is more than just poutine and beavertails!
 In Field Guide to Eating in Canada, cookbook author Meredith Erickson travels across Canada to learn more about our nation’s tastiest dishes—and the amazing people behind them.
 From large cities to small town neighbourhoods, Erickson features chefs, butchers, farmers and locals.
-All episodes will be released on Amazon’s streaming platform, Audible.ca.
+Episodes are released on Amazon’s streaming platform, Audible.ca.